-All directors, officers and employees of the Corporation are required to acknowledge their understanding of and compliance with this Policy upon appointment to their position or the commencement of their employment with the Corporation and annually thereafter.
+All directors, officers and employees of the Corporation are required to acknowledge their understanding of and compliance with the Lobbying and Advocacy Policy upon appointment to their position or the commencement of their employment with the Corporation and annually thereafter.
 The Corporation also requires its third-party contractors and consultants to abide by these same principles.

-The Lobbying Policy is available on the Corporation's website at www.megenergy.com under "About Us" - "Governance".
+The Lobbying and Advocacy Policy is available on the Corporation's website at www.megenergy.com under "About Us" - "Governance".